tmewett/BrogueCE/README.md

 ## Installation

-Building has only been tested on Linux so far.
-The build system will soon support other OSes cleanly.
-If you have experience with C compilation it shouldn't be too hard to get it to build with mingw-w64 on Windows.
+### Linux

-1. Edit `config.mk` to configure the build
+1. Edit `config.mk` to configure the build, and install any necessary dependencies it lists for your configuration
-1. Install necessary dependencies
-1. Run `make`

-The game can then be run via the `./brogue` script.
-If you've built with `GRAPHICS=YES` you'll need to also copy (or symlink) your built `libtcod.so` to `bin/libtcod.so.1`.
+2. If you've set `GRAPHICS=YES`, copy (or symlink) your built `libtcod.so` to `bin/libtcod.so.1`

+3. Run `make bin/brogue`

+4. Run the game with the `./brogue` script

+### Windows

+Building on Windows requires a Linux-like build environment: you'll need GNU Make and a C compiler such as MinGW.

+1. Edit `config.mk` to configure the build, and install any necessary dependencies it lists for your configuration

+2. If you've set `GRAPHICS=YES`, copy your built `tcod.dll` to `bin/tcod.dll`

+3. If everything is installed in the places expected (PATH, etc.), you can just run `make bin/brogue.exe`.
+However there are various variables you can set, like `CC` and `LDFLAGS`, which you can use to inform the build process about your environment.
+For example, when cross-compiling Brogue from Linux, you might run something like `make CC=x86_64-w64-mingw32-gcc LDFLAGS="-L/windows/lib" bin/brogue.exe`

+4. Open the compiled exe